wbrisett/finn_quiz/README.md

+# Important note:
+I have ported this project to a more generic project which I will maintain here: https://github.com/wbrisett/linguatrain I did this to support more than just Finnish.
+If you find any defects in this code, use the linguatrain to report them.
+Kiitos!

 # finn_quiz.rb

 A tiny command-line Finnish vocabulary quizzer that reads words from a YAML file and quizzes you in multiple modes: